mpariente/Mytest/Git/README.md

   * `git commit -m 'Message about the commit'`
   * `git push remote_name branch_name` , here :
    `git push origin new_branch`

+8. If you want to check the history of commits and changes on the online repo, you can use :
+  * `gitk --all --date-order`